datalab-dev/ucd_library_libguide_chatbot/README.md

 > If you wish to use the LibBot tool, you can get started at this user guide: \### [Getting Started with LibBot](https://docs.google.com/document/d/1qWY1o00bZpfU8P-8ocLhzuiji5SjMJv3CaeOmHbE59M/edit?usp=sharing)

+/* Note: The LibBot is trained on UC Davis Library Guides and works with Ollama to produce an AI-Generated summary.
+As with all large language model output, use your own critical reading and thinking skills to assess the validity and reliability of this response for your specific query.
 ------------------------------------------------------------------------

 ## Necessary R Packages